Yarra’s recycling drop-off centre is now open and operating with a COVID-Safe plan.

 - Glass is melted, crushed and used to produce new glass products or as a replacement material in road base and construction

 - Aluminium is melted in a furnace and the liquid aluminium is then placed in moulds to create new aluminium products

 - Precious metals including gold, silver, palladium, platinum and copper are separated, extracted and processed to be reused again

 - Lithium batteries are processed to recover valuable materials including steel and a mixed metal compound of graphene, nickel, cobalt and lithium that can be used to make new batteries

-- Plastic is processed into pellets and can be turned into new products like pallets.
+- Plastic is processed into pellets and turned into new products like pallets

 - Plastic – hard

 Hard plastic that holds its shape, e.g. garden pots, storage container, buckets, laundry baskets, wheelie bins, household bins, compost bins, bread and milk crates, toy sandpits/swimming pools, blue and black electric cable reels, truck mudguards/car bumper bars.

 These hard plastics are sent to GT Recycling for processing into plastic pellets that go into bins, buckets, pots and garden edging.